-Nearly 300-thousand people make the trek each year from May through October, and incredibly enough are permitted to walk right out onto the ledge—if they dare.
+Nearly 300-thousand people do the Pulpit Rock hike each year from May through October, lured by the opportunity to walk right out onto the towering ledge—if they dare.
 The result is an unbeatable view of the fjord stretched out below, along with epic photo-ops.

 For an exclusive experience private boats are available to charter, but most people simply book a cruise with Norled.
 The ferry company offers daily excursions during the high season, which includes commentary in several different languages.
-Their boat departs from Skagenkaien in Stavanger’s main harbour, and for around $50 per person visitors can enjoy a nearly three hour tour of the Lysefjord from the comfort of the cabin or out on the sundeck.
+Their boat departs from Skagenkaien in the Stavanger cruise port, and for around $50 per person visitors can enjoy a nearly three hour tour of the Lysefjord from the comfort of the cabin or out on the sundeck.

 The mountains then begin to appear in the distance, with some rising as high as three-thousand feet above sea level.
-The cliffsides on the granite formations are so steep that only mountain goats are sturdy enough to scale them, and visitors may be lucky enough to spot some of the cheeky fellows who clamour toward the water’s edge as the boat nears, bleating at the crew in hopes they’ll be kind enough to toss them some food scraps.
+The cliff sides on the granite formations are so steep that only mountain goats are sturdy enough to scale them, and visitors may be lucky enough to spot some of the cheeky fellows who clamour toward the water’s edge as the boat nears, bleating at the crew in hopes they’ll be kind enough to toss them some food scraps.

 Norway is no stranger to waterfalls, and it’s no different in the Lysefjord where there are so many that one quickly loses count of how many they’ve passed.
 The falls gush out of the craggy rocks, creating a striking scene as they pour down into the sea.

 From the water it’s impossible to see the daredevils nearing the ledge, but easy to understand the allure of making the trip up.
-While the view of the Lysefjord from above simply can’t be beat, an afternoon spent cruising through the spectacular waterway is an incredible, memorable way to explore the scenery around Stavanger.
+While the view from above simply can’t be beat, an afternoon spent on the Lysefjord cruise from Stavanger to Pulpit Rock is an incredible way to explore the spectacular waterway.

 YOU MIGHT ALSO ENJOY:

 SHARE THE PINSPIRATION!
-CLICK THE IMAGE BELOW TO PIN:
+CLICK THE IMAGES BELOW TO PIN: